-After studying communications at Texas Tech University, Kristy began her first studio in Carthage, Texas.
-In 1983, Kristy returned to Plano where she taught dance and gymnastics for ten years at Tap N Toe with her mother Shirley Williams.
-In 1993, she started KJ Dance.
+Kristy Ulmer Blakeslee is a third generation studio owner who fell in love with the performing arts from family members who were musicians, actors, and dancers.
+After attending Texas Tech University, Kristy began her first studio in Carthage, Texas.
+In 1981.
+Kristy returned to Plano to teach dance and gymnastics for ten years at Tap N’ Toe with her mother Shirley Williams.
+In 1993, she started KJ Dance and began the amazing journey of making dreams come true for young dancers.

-Kristy has choreographed musicals in the community for Pamela Hurt at Prestonwood Christian Academy.
-Kristy choreographed the following musicals: 42nd Street, Little Women, The Drowsy Chaperone, Into the Woods, and her favorite, Crazy for You.
-She has choreographed and staged the annual children's cancer fund luncheon and the Ms. Collin County and Mr. International pageants.
-In the early days of the Plano television network, Kristy enjoyed choreographing for the recycling campaign.
+Woods, and her favorite, Crazy for You.
+She has choreographed andstaged the annual children's cancer fund luncheon and the Ms. Collin County and Mrs. International pageants.
+In the early days of the Plano Television Network, Kristy enjoyed creating choreography for the recycling campaign.
 Kristy choreographed the Biblical Arts musical theater adaptation of Via Delarosa at the center in Dallas.
+Kristy has been a guest judge for national competitions and other studio auditions.

 Katey Webring Finazzo is a multi-talented actress and dancer.
 She is originally from Dallas, TX and grew up training at KJ Dance with Kristy Ulmer, then moved to Los Angeles to pursue her dance career.
 Katey has worked with some of the top names in the dance industry including Justin Giles, Jackie Sleight, Desiree Robbins, Mark Meismer, Doug Caldwell, and Keith Young, to name a few.